tennisonliu/invase-net-plus/README.md

 Github: https://github.com/jsyoon0823/INVASE

 INVASE+ extends INVASE by using path-based derivatives to allow backpropagation through subset sampling.
 Additionally, the selector and predictor networks are trained in an embedded fashion.
-Please see `invase_plus.pdf` for more information.
+Please see `invase-net-plus.pdf` for more information.

 ## Stages of the INVASE+ framework:
 -   Generate synthetic dataset (6 synthetic datasets)